yasirsiddiqui/php-google-cloud-print/README.md

 2) Select APIS & AUTH –> credentials from the left menu.

-3) Click Create new Client ID button and complete data on this wizard.
+3) Click Create new Client ID button.
+A popup will appear.
+In Authorized redirect URIs text area enter url that should point to oAuthRedirect.php on your server.

-4) After submitting this form, we can get the client Id, secret key etc
+4) After submitting this form, we can get the client Id, secret key etc.

 Replace client_id, client_secret values in $redirectConfig and $authConfig arrays in Config.php file.